lalyos/jfiglet/README.md

 ## Usage - code

-Then one could use number of `convertOneLine(...)` static methods to do the magic
+Then one could use number of `convertMessage(...)` static methods to do the magic

+_NOTE: `covertOneLine(...)` was deprecated due to multi-line functionality being added._

 ```
 import com.github.lalyos.jfiglet.FigletFont;